vengi-voxel/vengi/docs/voxconvert/Examples.md

 The `--input` with e.g. `infile.png` will pick the depth map next to the image path called `infile-dm.png` as depth map.

+## Slice a volume into png images

+`./vengi-voxconvert --input yourfile.vox --output output.png --slices --merge`

+This imports `yourfile.vox` - does merge all the nodes into one and then export the png slices.

 ## Convert all obj files in a zip

 `./vengi-voxconvert --input input.zip --wildcard "*.obj" --output output.vengi`